 “It doesn’t match any of the names of the assassin’s guilds that are older than Ra’s.”
 Bruce replied.
 “Did he want anything else?”

 Tim shrugged.
-“Just to inform me that the Chosen must be protect from them or suffer a fate worse than death.”
+“Just to inform me that the Chosen must be protected from them or suffer a fate worse than death.”

 Bruce frowned.
-“And you still don’t have an idea who this Chosen is?”
+“And you still don’t have any idea who this Chosen is?”

 “No.” Tim lied, shaking his head.
 He wasn’t going to put Elizabeth any higher on Batman’s radar until he had to.
 As much as he respected Bruce, the man did have his blind spots and grudges.
-Tim had no doubt, Bruce would protect her.
-But there was a strong possibility of Elizabeth losing the chance of getting pass his suspicions and he couldn’t tell Bruce her secret.
-It wasn’t his to share.
+Tim had no doubt Bruce would protect her, but there was a strong possibility of Elizabeth losing the chance of getting passed his suspicions.
+And he couldn’t tell Bruce her secret, it wasn’t his to share.
 Unless she crossed a line she should be given the right to choose who is allowed to know.

 “Tim, can you connect the lines together with the tampered camera’s markings?”
 Dick requested.

 “Sure.”
 With a quick command the green lines extended to form three circles.
 Tim stared at the map.
 Damn.
 One of the markings circled around Elizabeth apartment complex.
 The other markings circled around the area of their school and his apartment.
 Did they suspect Elizabeth?
 Or did they have suspicion about his identity?

 “Have your cameras pick anything up?”
 Dick asked quietly.